OS-EDA/Course/Chapter_1_Introduction/c1_summary.md

 ## Description
 An interactive session for welcoming and warm-up starts the course.
 The participants and the trainer get to know each other.
 The first lecture is an introduction to the course, followed by an overview of the contents.
-The schedule gets explained including the mix of lecture-, training- and question-units.
+The course schedule gets explained including the mix of lecture-, training- and question-units.

 #### Welcoming:
 * Trainer profile